-As an aside: information paradox Loss of unitarity/determinism/reversibility need not be a problem, e.g. dissipative evolutions are verified for reduced variables and for typical initial conditions,...
+As an aside: information paradox

+Loss of unitarity/determinism/reversibility need not be a problem, e.g. dissipative evolutions are verified for reduced variables and for typical initial conditions,...

-As an aside (2): horizon problem Equilibrium need not be a matter of interactions or causal contact - equilibrium is typical, based on statistical/counting considerations, i.e., maximum entropy for given constraints...
-What can we mean by a nonequilibrium extension of the entropy concept? - via Clausius heat theorem: entropy related to heat, possibly via exact differential,... - via Boltzmann formula: entropy as rate of fluctuations, large deviations,...
+As an aside (2): horizon problem

+Equilibrium need not be a matter of interactions or causal contact - equilibrium is typical, based on statistical/counting considerations, i.e., maximum entropy for given constraints...

+It does not appear so useful to strictly try for a nonequilibrium extension of the entropy concept

+- via Clausius heat theorem: entropy related to heat, possibly via exact differential,...

-- via H-theorem: entropy as Lyapunov functional,...
+- via Boltzmann formula: entropy as rate of fluctuations, large deviations,... - via H-theorem: entropy as Lyapunov functional,...